Call for applications: "Grand prix scientifique 2023" Simone and Cino Del Duca Foundation

 a) 200,000 € to finance the work of the award-winning group,

-c) 50,000 € (maximum amount paid upon presentation of supporting documents) towards the hiring of one French or foreign postdoctoral researcher to be selected by the group director, in the two years following the award of the prize.
-An activity report must be sent within two months after the end of the contract.
-An agreement will be established between the laboratory and the Del Duca Foundation to define the conditions of payment.
+c) 50,000 € (maximum amount paid upon presentation of supporting documents) for hiring one French or foreign postdoctoral researcher to be selected by the PI, in the two years following the attribution of the award.
+A report must be sent within two months after the end of the contract.
+A contract agreement will be established between the laboratory and the Del Duca Foundation to define the conditions of payment.